How Companies Use Social Media for Customer Service in 2021

 Customer service on social media can also help your company track trends such as the volume of inquiries and reasons why customers are reaching out.
 You’ll be able to plan better for things like seasonality, logistics challenges, and product releases.

 Social media customer service doesn’t have to focus on complaints alone.
-Top brands are tweeting back, having fun, and even helping folks find the perfect shade of lipstick.
+Top brands are tweeting back, having fun, thanking their customers, and even helping folks find the perfect shade of lipstick.
 We’ve compiled some fantastic examples of brands crushing social media customer service:

 Hertz car rentals took home a Shorty Award for social customer care and for good reason.
 They operate almost 10,000 locations globally across three brands, which is no easy feat for customer service.
 On social media, they focus on fast response times (under 30 minutes) and turning negative experiences into positives with quick-thinking solutions like picking up the coffee tab while a customer waits for their car.